Skip to Content

 A grave digger’s job is an incredibly fulfilling one.
 The job involves removing human remains from a grave and shoveling dirt into an occupied hole after a body is laid to rest.
 There are some weird stereotypes about grave diggers, but this is not a true depiction of the profession.
 The film, Is Grave Digger Still a Job?, offers a more sympathetic view of this underappreciated profession.

-READ ALSO: What is the Best Pick up Truck?
+READ ALSO: What is a Gut Truck?

 While grave diggers don’t need formal education, they do need to have relevant skills to perform their job.
 They are also required to be familiar with heavy equipment and tools, and may even use tractors.
 Some jobs are temporary and require long hours, and some require overtime and/or weekend work.
 Some grave diggers even work at grave sites on holidays or on the weekends, so they must be physically fit and have some experience working outdoors.